 1 Introduction; 2 Brazil and Music: An Introductory Overview; 3 Indigenous Peoples in Brazil: The Fight Against Acculturation; 4 Cultural Understanding Through Indigenous Stories; 5 It’s Not all Black and White: The Myth of Racial Democracy and Capoeira; 6 Afro-Brazilian Resistance: Chico Rei and Maracatu; 7 Mixing it all Together: Brazilian Popular Music Intersects with Food; 8 The Kitchen as a Folk Space: Brazilian Cuisine at its Best; Glossary; Appendix 1 Rhythm in Practice; Appendix 2 Additional Listening; Appendix 3 Batucada

-Joshua A. Dekaney is a percussionist and Adjunct Instructor of percussion at Syracuse University, as well as a frequent performer.
+Joshua A. Dekaney is a freelance percussionist and Part-Time Instructor of Percussion at Syracuse University, as well as a frequent performer.